-- Add the spice powders (turmeric, red chili, coriander and roasted cumin seed powder) and cook it for 3-5 minutes.
+- Add in the spice powders (turmeric, red chili, coriander and roasted cumin seed powder) and cook it for 3-5 minutes.

 - Now add the chicken pieces and salt.
 Toss well with the onion tomato masala.

-Add the yogurt and mix it well with the masala.
+- Fianlly add in the yogurt and mix it well with the masala.

 - Now add enough water to cook the chicken.
 Close with lid and cook it on a medium flame for 20 minutes until chicken is perfectly cooked.